openfnord/docker-rtl-433-mqtt-cmd/README.md

 ## udev Rules
 The included udev rule creates symlinks for RTL-SDR devices to a predictable path which can be referenced by Docker.
 Due to limitations of rtl_433, this symlink must be re-linked back to a /dev/bus/usb/XXX/YYY path within the container.
 This is handled by the entrypoint if RTL_DEVICE environment variable is set.

+Additionally, by installing rtl-sdr on the host system appropriate udev rules are created to ensure the RTL device is accessible by the plugdev group.

 ## Compose Example
 ```yaml
 services: